 APT Proposal Information

-Dark gray boxes in APT are not editable, and are for pieces of information that are filled in automatically by APT.
-The Proposal Information GUI contains several such boxes that will be filled in and adjusted as you edit your proposal.
-For example, when your proposal is complete and you have run Smart Accounting, the official Science Time, Charged Time, and Data Volume for your proposal will be filled in automatically.
+Dark gray boxes hold information that is automatically filled by APT, and are not editable.
+The Proposal Information GUI contains several such boxes that will be filled and adjusted as you edit your proposal.
+For example, when your proposal is complete and you have run Smart Accounting, the official Science Time, Charged Time, and Data Volume for your proposal will be automatically filled.
 The Allocated Time box will only be filled in for accepted proposals.

-- Requested Exclusive Access Period for new data (default: 12 months for GO proposals)
+- Requested Exclusive Access Period for new data (the default is 12 Months for GO proposals)

-- Science category and keywords (note an alternate category can also be selected)
+- Scientific Category and Science Keywords (note that an Alternate Category can also be selected)

-- PDF attachment (science justification/description of observations; prepare separately and attach prior to submitting your proposal)
+- PDF Attachment (science justification/description of observations; prepare this separately and attach it prior to submitting your proposal)

-Proposers may optionally edit the following additional parameters if needed:
+Proposers may edit the following additional parameters if needed:

-- explain unschedulable observations; may be used to explain any unresolved APT errors or warnings at the time of submission.
+- Explain unschedulable observations (in small font under Cycle) is used to explain unresolved APT errors or warnings at the time of submission.
 In most cases, proposers are expected to resolve errors prior to submission, but if an unanticipated situation is encountered and an STScI exception is obtained, this text section can be used to provide the relevant information.

-- request custom time allocation; certain special cases can cause the normal accounting in APT to be inaccurate.
+- Request custom time allocation (in small font under Data Volume) is for special situations where normal accounting in APT may be inaccurate.
 If the requested time allocation for your proposal is different from that calculated by APT, proposers may enter a "custom time allocation."
-However, an explanation is required for a custom time allocation (e.g., target of opportunity observation).
-The APT-calculated times cannot be modified and remain visible in addition to the custom request.
+However, an explanation is required for a custom time allocation (e.g., like a target of opportunity observation).
+The APT-calculated times cannot be modified and will remain visible.

-- request time in future cycles; such requests must be scientifically justified.
+- Request time in Future cycles (in small font under Data Volume)—such requests must be scientifically justified.

-- request coordinated observationswith other facilities; see the current JWST Call for Proposals for a description of available coordinated observing opportunities with other facilities.
+- Request observations with Coordinated telescopes (in small font under Alternate Category); see the current JWST Call for Proposals for a description of available coordinated observing opportunities with other facilities.